Home DE

 What can Frankfurt's citizens do about this?

 Of course, we must withdraw our votes from those politically responsible at the ballot box.
-If Frankfurt wants to avoid complete ruin, if Frankfurt wants to become Frankfurt again—a safe, clean city and the preferred business location in Germany—then this is only possible with a fundamental change of course in city policy.
+If Frankfurt wants to avoid economic collapse, if Frankfurt wants to become Frankfurt again – a safe, clean city and the preferred business location in Germany – then this is only possible with a fundamental change of course in city policy.

-That is why one should follow the advice of Green Party mayor Eskandari-Grünberg and move away.
-She recommended that Frankfurt residents who were concerned about their children's educational opportunities due to the high proportion of migrants in their schools should leave Frankfurt.
+If the Greens prevail again in the 2026 local elections, young people would be well advised to heed the call of Green Mayor Eskandari-Grünberg and move away.
+She has urged Frankfurt citizens who are concerned about their children's educational opportunities due to the high proportion of migrants in their schools to move away from Frankfurt.

-Many Frankfurt residents have long since adapted to the circumstances.
+Those who want or need to stay here must adapt.
+Many Frankfurt residents have long since adjusted to the circumstances.
 Those who can afford it send their children to private schools.
-Many parents accompany them to school or pick them up to avoid dangerous situations in public spaces.
-Public swimming pools, where criminal gangs like to demonstrate their power, are often avoided; people prefer to drive to neighbouring communities.
-At night, many pick up their children from clubs and events by car to protect them from potential risks on public transport or on the streets.
-Those who live on the ground floor take additional security measures with bars and alarm systems.
+They accompany them to school and pick them up to avoid dangerous situations in public spaces.
+Public swimming pools, where criminal gangs like to demonstrate their power, are often avoided in favour of neighbouring communities.
+At night, many drive their children home from clubs and events to protect them from potential risks on public transport or in public spaces.
+Those who live on the ground floor barricade themselves in with bars and alarm systems.

 Come here or stay away?